 Professor and Holstein Family and Community Chair in Religious Studies

 Melissa M. Wilcox received her doctorate in Religious Studies from U.C.
 Santa Barbara in 2000.
-Her multi-methodological research program focuses on gender studies and queer studies in religion, with particular emphasis on the U.S. and Europe in the context of transnational queer and religious politics.
+Her transdisciplinary research program focuses on gender studies and queer studies in religion, with particular emphasis on the U.S. and Europe in the context of transnational queer and religious politics.
 Her books include Coming Out in Christianity: Religion, Identity, and Community (Indiana University Press, 2003); Sexuality and the World’s Religions (co-edited with David W. Machacek; ABC-CLIO, 2003); Queer Women and Religious Individualism (Indiana University Press, 2009); and Religion in Today’s World: Global Issues, Sociological Perspectives (Routledge, 2013).
 Her 2009 book received the annual book award from the Sociology of Religion Section of the American Sociological Association.
-Her newest book, Serious Parody: Religion, Queer Activism, and the Sisters of Perpetual Indulgence, is forthcoming from the Sexual Cultures series at NYU Press, and she is currently working on two textbooks focused on sexuality and queer studies in religion.
+Her newest book, Queer Nuns: Religion, Activism, and Serious Parody, is forthcoming in 2018 from the Sexual Cultures series at NYU Press, and she is currently working on two textbooks focused on sexuality and queer studies in religion.